 Photo (mod.) by Edgar Jiménez, Comuna 13, CC BY-SA 2.0

 The cable car system Metrocable currently consists of 6 lines (H, J, K, L, M, P) connecting different parts of the city and intersecting with the Metro.
 The longest line is Line L between Santo Domingo Savio station and the Arvi Eco Park.
 Check out where the Metrocable stations are located in Medellin on Google Maps.
-An easily accessible line is the K line which starts at the Acevedo metro station.
+An easily accessible and interesting line is the K line which starts at the Acevedo metro station.

 Photo (mod.) by jkraft5, Medellin cable car

-Medellin boasts a vibrant music scene, offering concerts and festivals year-round.
+Medellín boasts a vibrant music scene, offering concerts and festivals year-round.
 Whether you’re drawn to the bohemian jazz clubs and lively tango bars nestled in the historical center and Laureles, or eager to learn the art of Salsa dancing in El Poblado, there’s something for everyone to enjoy.

 If you are looking for a contemplative experience, spend some time in the peaceful Botanical Garden of Medellin, admiring the wide variety of flowers and plants, watching the butterflies, doing walking meditations or reading a book by the lake.
 For us, the botanical garden is one of the top places to visit in Medellin on a sunny day.